-- 3. Insert a business card into the business card slot on the front of the computer (1) and slide the card to the right (2) to center it under the webcam. - NOTE: If any text is obscured by the slot, rotate the card 180 degrees, with the text facing the webcam.
+- 3. Insert a business card into the business card slot on the front of the computer (1), and slide the card to the right (2) to center it under the webcam. - NOTE: If any text is obscured by the slot, rotate the card 180 degrees, with the text facing the webcam.

-4. Slowly lower the display (1) until the webcam light (2) stops blinking and you hear a sound.
+4. Slowly lower the display (1) until the webcam light (2) stops blinking and you hear a sound, which indicates that the webcam is now in focus.